TJCAviation/B787-9-CPDLC/README.md

 # Horizon Simulations 787-9
 ![GPLv3](https://img.shields.io/badge/License-GPLv3-blue) [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]

-We want to welcome you to the Horizon Simulations 787-9, this is a modified version of the default 787-10 that asobo offers with the premium delux version, as such you **MUST** own the premium deluxe version of Microsoft Flight Simulator in order to use this aircraft.
+We want to welcome you to the Horizon Simulations 787-9, this is a modified version of the default 787-10 that asobo offers with the premium deluxe version, as such you **MUST** own the premium deluxe version of Microsoft Flight Simulator in order to use this aircraft.
 We have also expanded upon this aircraft to ensure a better simulation of the aircraft.

 ### Boeing 787-9